 It makes sense to add on hurricane screen enclosure insurance if you live in a hurricane-ready area like Florida.
 Screen enclosures run anywhere from $5 to $15 per square foot – up to about $14,000, depending on the size of the pool.
-This coverage is an inexpensive way to protect an investment.
+This coverage is an inexpensive way to protect your investment.

-Hurricane screen enclosure coverage is available in $5,000 increments up to $50,000.
+Hurricane screen enclosure coverage is typically available in $5,000 increments up to $50,000.
 You usually won’t insure the screen enclosure at its exact construction cost because the coverage is for the frame itself, not the screening.